YEsh-DEV/llm-auditor-adk/README.md

 *   Identifies and isolates specific, verifiable statements within an LLM-generated text.
-*   Determines accuracy of claims using web search tools and knowledge it is trained on.
+*   Determines the accuracy of claims using web search tools and knowledge trained on.
 *   Produces a clear breakdown listing identified claims with their verification status.
 *   Optionally rewrites original responses to correct inaccuracies based on verified findings.

-This sample agent enables a user to query an LLM and the agent audits the corresponding answer by extracting claims, utilizing search tools for verification, generating an audit report, and optionally rewriting the response.
+This sample agent enables a user to query an LLM, and the agent audits the corresponding answer by extracting claims, utilizing search tools for verification, generating an audit report, and optionally rewriting the response.